 Thomas Demuth is a 3d artist from Germany.
 He uses 3d rendering software to create photo-abstract images based on polygon mesh structures.
-He calls his style “Polygonismus”, and the concept behind this style “The Economy of Polygons”.
+He calls his style “Polygonism”, and the concept behind this style “The Economy of Polygons”.
 It is a dramatic and profound style that gives the artist’s work psychological depth and photo-abstract intensity at the same time.
+Within almost 15 years more than 300 pictures now emerged.
+These images may be obtained in a variety of materials and sizes

 In a world of a constantly increasing resolution, he is taking polygons back to their own beginning.
 This is the world where mathematics and algebra meet the sense of creativity.